 I was happy to see the world’s largest book retailer, Barnes and Noble, advertise my debut novel beside Stephen King and Patricia Cornwell.
 Instantly, the literary world placed my skills with the best of them.
 Not many keep that type of company… that said I was special, and the publishing world considered me on the same level as those big shot authors.

-Then, just as I was about to embark on my 2013 book tour and live events in support of SANTA, tragedy struck.
-I was about to leave on the tour promoting the book, when I was seriously injured after falling into an unmarked hole excavated in a sidewalk by Ajax Paving of Florida, and supervised by the City of Belleair Bluffs, and the Town of Belleair, Florida.
+Then, just as I was about to embark on my 2013 debut international book tour and speak at live events in support of SANTA, tragedy struck when I was seriously injured after falling into an unmarked/unlighted hole excavated in a sidewalk by a corporation titled: Ajax Paving Corporation.
+Supervised by the City of Belleair Bluffs, and the Town of Belleair, Florida, it was their reckless abandon that led to life altering injuries.

-I am not sure when or if the pain will stop it’s stabbing sensation, but I can tell you right now, I am not going to let these injuries ruin my gift.
-Although it is true I cannot come and go as I please, I do get some peaceful time when I am not at one of my six chronic care doctors.
+I am not sure when or if the pain in my body will ever stop it’s stabbing sensation, but I can tell you right now, I am not going to let these injuries ruin everything I have accomplished.
+Although it is true I cannot come and go as I please, can’t drive across the country selling books at bookstores, festivals or book fairs… I do get some peaceful time when I am not at one of my six chronic care doctors.

 An old man once told me, “the definition of insanity is repeating something that doesn’t work.”
-And, truth be told, that is exactly the course I am taking as we move towards the Summer 2017 and the crashing waves of the beach.
+And, truth be told, that is exactly the course I am taking as we move through Summer 2017 and into the colorful scenes of fall.

 Meet the Team